brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

-Right now, I'm working on a contract basis as a **Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
+I'm working, on a contract basis, as a **Frontend Engineer** for [Admiral Group Plc](/projects/admiral) on their [customer facing websites](/projects/admiral).
+It honestly has turned out to be a fab experience working with a great team of people.
+Some of them I would call good friends now.

-My current contract finsshes at the **end of October 2025**.
-I'm hoping to find something a bit more permanent after that. {.call-out}
+This contract is due to finish at the **end of December 2025**.
+I'm considering finding something a bit more '*permanent*' after that. {.call-out}

 ---